TomaszOrda/advent-of-code-2023/README.md

 Solutions for each day and task are in separate files.

 To run the solution build designated solution file and `runner.cpp`.
 To run with custom input, change `.txt` file in data folder.
-Non-test data inputs should be placed in the same folder, without the `_test` part.
+Non-test data inputs should be placed in the same folder, without the `_test` part. `.exe` files can be also supplied with datapath to the input `.txt` file.

 Data for each task can be accessed through the site.